SSTGroup/ICASSP2022/README.md

     python performance_metrics.py @../simulations/performance_parameters.txt

-They will also be saved in the *simulations* folder.
+The .npy files containing the performace metrics will also be saved in the *simulations* folder.

 ## Visualizing Results